makrai/notes/luo19-unsup-aspect-senti-sememe.md

   * challenging when word meanings are diversified and processing on short texts.
 To enhance the performance on aspect extraction, leveraging
   * lexical semantic resources is a possible solution to such challenge.
 In this
-* we present an unsupervised neural framework that leverages sememes to
+* we present an unsupervised neural framework that leverages sememes
 * The overall framework is analogous to an autoenoder which reconstructs sentence representations and learns aspects by latent variables
 * Two models that form sentence representations by exploiting sememes via